After a Natural Disaster: Coping with Loss

 Staying Resilient in Times of Change

 There are five characteristics that help you stay resilient in times of change.
-View the Staying Resilient in Times of Change audio-streamed Powerpoint to find you about those five characteristics of positive, focused, flexible, proactive and organized.
+View the Staying Resilient in Times of Change video to find you about those five characteristics of positive, focused, flexible, proactive, and organized.
 You can also take an interactive resilience assessment to determine Can You Thrive in Times of Change?.

 Many people who have trouble coping with loss need help, but don't reach out for it.
 In these cases you, as a friend, neighbor, or family member, may want to be assertive in freely giving your help.
 Perhaps you could: